dashapopova/Data-Analysis-Python-II/HWs/FinalProjectGuidelines.md

 This is the exam for this class (there won't be a separate exam meeting!), it is worth 40% of the final grade

+**Option 1**

-Final project is a homework that you design for yourself.
+Final project as a homework that you design for yourself.
 Ideally, your project should help you with your linguistic research outside of the course.

 Some suggestions: